Semiparametric Triple Difference Estimators: Identification

-where $\rho_0(\cdot)$ is defined by Equation \eqref{eq:rho}.
-The ATT estimand then simplifies to
+where $\rho_0(\cdot)$ is defined in Equation \eqref{eq:rho}.
+That is, the identification will now require the less complex nuisance function $\pi_{g,d}(\cdot)$, as opposed to $\pi_{g,d,t}(\cdot)$.
+Similarly, the identification functional of the ATT estimand then simplifies to

-Note how the latter resembles the identification formula for the panel data setting (Equation \ref{eq:coripwp}) after replacing $(Y_1-Y_0)$ by $\frac{T-\ex{}[T]}{\ex{}[T](1-\ex{}[T])}\cdot Y$.
-This aligns well with analogous results in the canonical DiD literature where no compositional changes assumption is made -- see for instance \citep{abadie2005semiparametric}.
+Note how the latter resembles the identification functional for the panel data setting (\Cref{eq:coripwp}) after replacing $(Y_1-Y_0)$ by $\frac{T-\ex{}[T]}{\ex{}[T](1-\ex{}[T])}\cdot Y$.
+This aligns well with analogous results in the canonical DiD literature where no compositional changes assumption is made---see, for instance, \citep{abadie2005semiparametric}.